Croatia Travel Guide

 Furthermore some short-sighted locals see the tourist boom as a chance to fleece any naive tourist within grasping range, so treat Croatia like the third world as far as money is concerned, checking bills carefully and negotiating taxis and other services with care.

-In short: One of newer countries in eastern Europe Croatia has been independent for only two decades and shares borders
+In short: The latest country to join European Union on 1 July 2013, Croatia has been independent for only two decades and shares borders

 with Slovenia, Hungary, Serbia, Bosnia & Herzegovina and Montenegro, while facing Italy across the Adriatic Sea.